On-line Te Reo Māori Dictionary

 We’ve arrived!
 I can’t wait to get out.

-E tā Rangi, he pai ake tēnei momo paihikara.
+E tā Tawa, he pai ake tēnei momo paihikara.

-According to Rangi, this type of bike is better.
+According to Tawa, this type of bike is better.

 Kei te kaukau te ika ki konā.